 Users of the cluster are encouraged to visit the Support Wiki for more details of versions and usage.

-Code Repositories: The WFU DEAC Cluster currently provides a subversion-based source code repository service, accessibly over HTTP/SSL, to any cluster user or research group.
+Code Repositories: The WFU DEAC Cluster currently provides guidance on configuring connection to cloud-based source code repository service, accessibly over HTTP/SSL.
 Users developing software as part of their research are strongly encouraged to learn and embrace standard source code management practices.
 The skill set is not only useful outside of academia but aids greatly in systematically tracking all changes made to software when scrutinizing your results.